Terry Kirkman: The Association

 As a salesman visiting Hawaii in 1962, Kirkman met Jules Alexander, who was in the United States Navy at the time, and the two resolved to meet when Alexander would be discharged from his military duties.

 Kirkman moved to Los Angeles with Alexander in 1963.
 Kirkman and Alexander founded the folk group the Inner Tubes, which at one time included both Cass Elliot and David Crosby.
 The Inner Tubes slowly grew from a small group into a 13-piece band called the Men.

 The Men disbanded in February 1965 and Kirkman and five other members formed their own band.
 To find a new name, they perused a dictionary and chose "the Association" after it was suggested by Kirkman's fiancée.
 The Association quickly gained fame with their songs "Cherish" and "Along Comes Mary" from their 1966 debut album And Then...
 Along Comes the Association.

 In 1966, a collection of poems penned by the six members of the Association was released as the book Crank Your Spreaders, this was reprinted in August 1969.

 Kirkman contributed vocals to many songs, including "Never My Love", "Cherish", and "Everything That Touches You".
 He performed with the group at the Monterey Pop Festival in 1967.
 His "Requiem for the Masses", a song written about the war in Vietnam, featured requiem-style vocals.

 The Association were nominated for a Grammy Award six times, three times each in the 9th (1967) and 10th Annual Grammy Awards (1968).

 Kirkman left the Association at the end of 1972, and returned when the band was reformed in 1979, after previously splitting up the year before.
 After growing tired of touring, Kirkman left the band in 1984.
 Subsequently, on rare occasions he performed in guest appearances with the band.
 He was present when he and the Association's other surviving members were inducted into the Vocal Group Hall of Fame in 2003 and when the band were recipients of the Rock Justice Awards on January 19, 2019, at The Village in Los Angeles.

-A series of interviews that he and Jules Alexander took part in, in early 2023, were released in separate parts, starting on September 1, 2023.
+A series of interviews in which he and Jules Alexander took part, in early 2023, were released in separate parts, starting on September 1, 2023.
 The fourth part of these interviews was released a day before his death.